 H. Hotel bars

-Slip into the sleek surroundings of Dandelyan at Mondrian London and try some of London’s most cutting-edge cocktails.
+Slip into the sleek surroundings of Lyaness at Sea Containers London and try some of London’s most cutting-edge cocktails.
 Artesian at The Langham, London shakes up experimental cocktails with a tinge of surrealism; or experience old-school glamour at The Savoy’s American Bar.

 I. Ice cream

 Treat yourself to some of the best ice cream in London at Soho’s Gelupo.
 The sour-cherry gelato and bitter-chocolate sorbet are pure indulgence.
 Or try a lactose-free Billy Vanilly from Borough Market’s Greedy Goat.

 J. Jellied eels